sbeeredd04/auto-git/README.md

 A: The REPL (Read-Eval-Print Loop) is an interactive command interface where you can run git commands, get AI help, and recover from errors.

 **Q: How do I access the REPL?**
-A: Press Ctrl+I during watch mode, or it will automatically activate when errors occur (if enabled in config).
+A: Press Ctrl+Shift+1 during watch mode, or it will automatically activate when errors occur (if enabled in config).

 **Q: Can I run any git command in the REPL?**
 A: Yes!
 The REPL supports any git command with AI-powered error handling.